SardorIbodov/SardorIbodov/README.md

 - 👋 Hi, I’m @SardorIbodov
 - 👀 I’m entry-level Front-end development
-- 🌱 I’m currently learning JavaScript / React.js in WebBrain Academy
+- 🌱 I learned JavaScript / React.js in WebBrain Academy
+- Currently I'm focusing on creating portfolio

 <!---
 SardorIbodov/SardorIbodov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.